Schrödinger’s Backups: A Lesson in Uncertainty

 Of course, we eventually separated the cold and hot backup stanzas for each database cluster.
 You’d think that would resolve the issue, right?
 Well, the quantum curse wasn’t entirely lifted.
 A single 32TB database took over an entire day to back up!
 Just imagine the Recovery Time Objective (RTO) for a point-in-time recovery (PITR). 😭 Just contemplating it was enough to break our spirits.
 But as they say, we don’t bow to the god of death just yet.
 We upgraded pgBackRest from v1.1 to v2.46, increased the process-max to 12, switched compression to lz4, upgraded the instance to r5b.16xlarge (64vCPU,512GB ram) and changed the storage to io2 blockexpress (64K IOPS).
 This brought the full backup time down to 4 hours, with incrementals taking about 1 hour.
 Nonetheless, there’s still a looming threat: if the database growth rate isn’t curbed, the RTO will continue to rise.

-Enter PostgreSQL 17 to Save the Day:
+Enter The PostgreSQL 17 :

 Enter PostgreSQL 17 (Still early days, just on RC1 so this is not yet in Production).
 With this, we could do a full backup once and then rely on incremental backups going forward.
 No more waiting for days on end.
 For month-end and year-end backups?
 Just restore them on ZFS with high compression, and shut down the database when not in use.
 No more insane delays.
 Just streamlined, efficient recovery and peace of mind.